OpenLMIS/openlmis-deployment/provision/Provision-With-ELB.md

-# How to provision a docker swarm for deployment in AWS
+# How to provision a docker swarm for deployment in AWS (With ELB)

 ## 1. Network setup